shahrajat/MusicRec/README.md

    5. (Finished) Store user history in a persistent storage.
    6. (Finished) Identify user activity based on above factors.
    7. (Finished) Dynamically update playlist based on best guess of current activity.

+## Application Flow and internal details
+   1. When the application is launched, default order of the songs is displayed.
+   2. The top text displays the current detected activity and internally saved user preference of genre.
+   3. As soon as the current activity is detected (or changed), the play list is reordered such that - top songs are genre correspoding to that activity.
+   4. Whenever user manually selects a song from the list, genre preference is updated instantly.
+This also results in reordering of the playlist.
+   5. The Snackbar at the bottom displays various event messages based on user interation with the application.

 ## Sample Screenshots
 <p align="center">